Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 Somatic Exercise: The "Pause" Practice

-One of the hallmark traits of the Fawn response is urgency.
+One of the hallmark traits of the fawn response is urgency.
 The moment a request comes in, your body screams "Answer now!" to alleviate the anxiety.

 Here is a somatic practice to try this week:

-The Trigger: A request comes in (email, text, or in-person).
+The trigger.
+A request comes in (email, text, or in person).

-The Somatic Check-In: Before you respond, put your feet flat on the floor.
+The somatic check-in.
+Before you respond, put your feet flat on the floor.
 Take one breath.

-Scan for "The Clinch": Notice if your stomach is tight.
+Scan for "the clinch."
+Notice if your stomach is tight.
 Is your jaw clenched?
 Are your shoulders up?

-The Delay: Tell yourself, "I do not have to solve this in the next 60 seconds."
+The delay.
+Tell yourself, "I do not have to solve this in the next 60 seconds."

-The Response: Respond only after you feel your shoulders drop.
+The response.
+Respond only after you feel your shoulders drop.

-This tiny gap between Stimulus and Response is where your freedom lives.
+This tiny gap between stimulus and response is where your freedom lives.

 From "Chameleon" to "Grounded Leader"

 The goal of therapy isn't to make you a "bad" employee.
-It is to make you a Real one.
+It is to make you a real one.

-When you heal the Fawn response, you transition from Anxiety-Driven Compliance to Values-Driven Leadership.
+When you heal the fawn response, you transition from anxiety-driven compliance to values-driven leadership.

+You can negotiate a contract without feeling guilty.
+You can give honest feedback that actually helps your team.
 You can go home at the end of the day and actually leave work at work, because your worth is no longer on the line.

 You have spent your entire career making everyone else comfortable.
 It is time to see what happens when you prioritize your own safety.